Josh Groban: Film and television appearances

 Also in 2013, he played one of the lead characters named Sam in the independent comedy film Coffee Town, produced by CollegeHumor and co-starring with longtime friend and actor Glenn Howerton.
 Groban appeared on the cable television comedy series It's Always Sunny in Philadelphia in episode "The Gang Saves the Day", the 100th of the series, also co-starring Howerton.
 He shows up in the character Dee's fantasy sequence.
 On November 7, 2013, he made the first of several appearances in the CBS comedy The Crazy Ones alongside Robin Williams and Sarah Michelle Gellar.

 Groban appeared in the 2014 film Muppets Most Wanted as an unnamed prisoner in a maximum security prison in Siberia.
 Groban's character is first only heard, as he is in a large metal box with a small slot at around eye level.
 The actor is revealed in the musical number "Together Again" later at the end of the film.
 He appeared in cameo roles in the seventh season of Parks and Recreation (2015) and in Crazy Ex-Girlfriend (as himself); in the latter, he sang the original song "The End of the Movie".

 In September 2018 Netflix premiered an original murder-mystery, The Good Cop, starring Groban.
 In the series, created by Monk creator-writer Andy Breckman, Groban portrays NYPD homicide detective Tony Caruso Jr., opposite Tony Danza, who plays his father, Tony Sr., a disgraced former detective.
 The first season of ten episodes launched on September 21, 2018.
 In early 2022, Groban made a guest appearance on the Jimmy Fallon hosted NBC game-show, That's My Jam.
-Groban was partnered with fellow artist, Alessia Cara.
-The duo was defeated by the competing team made up of Joseph Gordon-Levitt and Chance the Rapper.
-Groban played the role of Beast in the 2022 musical television special Beauty and the Beast Live!.
+Groban partnered with fellow artist, Alessia Cara.
+The duo lost to the team of Joseph Gordon-Levitt and Chance the Rapper.
+Groban played the role of Beast in the 2022 musical television special Beauty and the Beast: A 30th Celebration.